Hari-nāma Cintāmaṇi – Chapter Five

-“The Saṅkara and Antyaja should perform the activities of śudras, because without the four varṇas, there is no dharma in this world.
+“The saṅkara and antyaja should follow the conduct of the śudras, because without the four varṇas there is no dharma in this world.

-“In this world, one should be situated in one of the four varṇas within varṇa-dharma, execute pure kṛṣṇa-bhakti and act righteously.
+“In this world, one should be situated in one of the four varṇas within varṇa-dharma, execute pure kṛṣṇa-bhakti and always follow proper conduct.

 cātur-varṇa yadyapi śrī-kṛṣṇa nāhi bhaje

-“Even if one belongs to one of the four varṇas, if he does not worship Śrī Kṛṣṇa despite being situated in varna-dharma, he will be thrown into the midst of Raurava (one of the lower planetary systems).
+“Even if one belongs to the four varṇas, if he does not worship Śrī Kṛṣṇa, despite following the rules of conduct found in varna-dharma, he will fall into Raurava (one of the lower planetary systems).

 varṇa vinā gṛhasthera nāhi āra dharma

-“There is no other dharma for a gṛhastha without varṇa.
-All a gṛhastha’s activities are found within varṇa-dharma.
+“Without varṇa, there is no other dharma for a gṛhastha.
+All a gṛhastha’s activities are found within the practices of varṇa-dharma.

 varṇa-dharma sva-nirvāhe karibe ādara

 “During the time a man is under the rules of this world, he should take care to conduct himself according to varṇa-dharma.